c0nscience/yastgt/README.md

 - [ ] translate SVG origin to plotter origin (top left to bottom left)
 - [ ] handle deep group nesting
 - [ ] handle transform and matrix
+- [ ] save latest options into file, by svg name for future use
+   - [ ] alter options via cmd line if needed (kind of templating)
+      - cmd line param > file param
 - [ ] think about pen change

 # Yet another SVG to G-code tool